Happy Halloween: A guide for making the holiday fun for everyone

 - If decorations, places and sounds make it hard for your child to enjoy Halloween activities, limit them.
 Skip them and find sensory-friendly activities instead.
 Check out our calendar of sensory-friendly events to find activities in your area.

-If your child wants to dress up:
+If your child does dress up:

 - Be aware of sensory needs when helping your child choose a costume.
 Some materials may be itchy, smell weird or be uncomfortable for your child.